w6113/databass-public/databass/compile/README.md

   responsible for generating the operator's query compiled code.
   There is one translator for each physical operator.
-  * Pipeline breakers are split into two translators: one for collecting tuples and the other for processing and emiting operator outputs.   ([./pipeline.py](./pipeline.py))
+  * Pipeline breakers are split into two translators: one for collecting tuples and the other for processing and emiting operator outputs.   ([./pipeline.py#L137](./pipeline.py#L137))
 * Walk the translation plan and create lineage indexes (lindexes) at translators that need to capture or materialize lineage.
+(Skip this for A1-4)
   * The translators that capture lineage depends on the lineage policy.
     The policy specifies the pairs of operators that databass needs to materialize a lineage index for.
 See [./lpolicy.py](./lpolicy.py).
   * An operator does not capture lineage if it is not along the path between any pair of operators that the policy asks to materialize.
   * An operator along a path needs to capture lineage, but can delete the lineage once its information has been propagated to the next operator.
     See [translator.clean_prev_lineage_indexes()](./translator.py#L51)
 * Calling produce on the root of the translation plan generates the compiled code.
 The main logic is embedded in the translator classes.
+* Notes on lineage instrumentation:
   * Lineage instrumentation logic in the compiled code is controlled by an `if self.l_capture` condition.
 If a translator does not have `l_capture` set, then we don't instrument the generated code.